Dekita/palhub-server/README.md

 - Tangerie - for helping with my build issues and general idiotic questions
 - Peepoturtle - for their initial repo on running palworld windows server via proton

 #### Notes:
 Default admin credentials for .htpasswd: user=PalHUB pass=PassHUB This will be properly implemented once the admin panel is setup.

-The 'logs' directories files will be cleaned for each boot, except from the logs/subfolders, which are mounted from their respective running containers.. eg, logs/nginx are the log files from the nginx instance - and its upto that how often it cleans those.
+The files within the 'logs' directory will be cleaned for each boot, not including the logs/subfolders, which are mounted from their respective running containers.. eg, logs/nginx are the log files from the nginx instance - and its upto that how often it cleans those.

 #### TODO:
 add basic admin panel to control server config + rcon support etc.